jhumelsine/jhumelsine.github.io/table-of-contents.md

 Just as a library organizes books to make this accessible, as seen in the Trinty College Library above, this meta-blog entry organizes the themes of my blog entries making them more accessible.

-This page is a curated collection of essays, examples, and experiments on **software design, testing, and architecture**, written from the perspective of a practicing engineer with decades of industry experience.
+This page is a curated collection of essays, examples, and experiments on **software design, testing, and architecture**, written from the perspective of a retired software engineer with decades of industry experience.

 The focus here is on **durable ideas**: design patterns, abstractions, tradeoffs, and mental models that hold up across languages, frameworks, and architectural fashions.
 Many entries are intentionally long and exploratory.
 They are meant to be read slowly, revisited, and occasionally argued with.